rotaryden/floody-minesweeper/README.md

-# Proxx Test
+# Floody MinesWeeper
-Proxx Test project
+Floody MinesWeeper project

 The motivation is to make a Go implementation of the well-known Minesweeper game variation, using non-recursive flood-fill variation of the free area opening algorithm,